robert-er/kodilla-library/README.md

 3) MySQL 8

 ### 4. Project
-In order to launch project You have to start LibraryApplication class.
+In order to launch project you have to start LibraryApplication class.
 You can check endpoints operation on [http://localhost:8080](http://localhost:8080) address.

 ### 5. Jwt authentication